 “Living at Oak Crest has given us a chance to enjoy this time of our lives with less worry, more friends, more socialization, and a true chance to enjoy these years,” says Gen.

-It’s worth it to take time to research your senior living options.
-If you’d like to learn more about the financial advantages and other benefits of a CCRC, request more information today.
+It’s worth it to take the time to research your senior living options.
+If you’d like to learn more about the financial advantages and other benefits of Erickson Senior Living's CCRCs, request more information today.